This post may contain affiliate links. Please read my Disclosure for more info.

-Iron, Zinc and the B vitamins (Vit B12, biotin and B5) all affect the health of the hair.
+Iron, Zinc, and B vitamins (Vit B12, biotin, and B5) all affect the health of the hair.
 Optimal levels of Vit C and Vit D also contribute to healthy hair.
 All these are massively affected by digestive issues or not enough intake in the first place.

 Testing your Thyroid levels is a very good idea.
-The standard initial tests offered are TSH and in some cases T4.
-These unfortunately do not show the full picture.
+The standard initial tests offered are TSH and in some cases, T4, unfortunately, does not show the full picture.
 What you need (+ a health professional who understands functional levels vs conventional/allopathic levels) – TSH, T4, T3, Free T4, Free T3, antibodies + ideally reverse T3 too.
 I educate clients about this silent epidemic all the time + how to go about getting better care.

 What promotes DHT – high stress, inflammation (muscle, joint pain, intestinal), blood sugar dysregulation incl. diabetes, genetics.

-The testosterone to DHT conversion can helped (best test – see below) through food & lifestyle as well as topically (see the end of the post).
+The testosterone to DHT conversion can help (best test – see below) through food & lifestyle as well as topically (see the end of the post).

 Zinc again comes into play here as it helps to stop the over conversion of testosterone to DHT.